 - Strong bond for immediate results

-- Affordable price for a lot of product — one tube can last you years
+- Affordable price for a lot of products — one tube can last you years

 - Waterproof sealant